 The Barska Varmint is a good starter unit for first time hunters that need to watch the family budget.

 Here we have a deer hunting model in the SFF system.
 It is all set to take on the 22-250 cartridge.
 This scope is offered in a 4-12X40mm reticle unit.
 It retains the BDC reticle that carries sub-tensions for elevation adjustment at long range.
 It has total parallax control and makes use of anti-reflective coated lens surfaces.

 The scope retains capped turrets for field protection.
 The main tube is built from aircraft-grade aluminum for weight reduction as well as strength.

 Waterproof and shock-resistant, this is a possible choice for the hot fast 22-250 round.
 Vortex offers four different models base on this scope design.

 Want to play with the big boys and get all the toys in one bundle?
 Purchase the Leupold VX-6HD.
 This scope is an advanced shooter’s model.
 It carries a string 4-24X52 power and reticle design.
 It has side focus controls, open turret adjustments that are high and large, and an illuminated reticle.
 Day or night, low or high noon light, the scope can do the deed.

 I shoot several of these and have never had any failures.
 This scope retains the zero stop setting lock.
 It is available with ballistics turret settings custom to your cartridge.
 It is also illuminated for day-night functions.

-This is an advanced professional-grade scope offered by Leupold.
+This is an advanced professional-grade rifle scope offered by Leupold.
 It is suggested for shooters that require the best possible performance.
 (Animal control for example.)